Are You Pregnant? Learn how to Protect Yourself and Your Baby from Lead Poisoning

 - Ask your doctor about a lead test.
 A blood test is the only way to know how much lead is in your body.
 Lead poisoning usually does not make you look or feel sick.

-- Eat foods rich in calcium, iron, and vitamin C to help protect yourself from lead.
+- Eat foods rich in calcium, iron, and vitamin C to help your body from absorbing lead.
 Foods with calcium include milk, cheese, and yogurt.
 Foods with iron include beans, meat, peas, spinach, eggs, and cereal.
 Foods with vitamin C include oranges, orange juice, grapefruits, tomatoes, and green peppers.

 - Use lead-free dishes and pots.
 Lead is more likely to be in pottery from Latin America, the Middle East, India, and in painted china.
 Lead is also in pewter, leaded glass, and crystal.

 - Avoid using traditional medicines, cosmetics, or spices from other countries.
-They are more likely to have lead in them than products made in the U.S. Lead has been found in Ayurvedic medicines; cosmetics such as kohl and surma; and in liga, greta, azarcon, litargirio, and other preparations.
+They are more likely to have lead in them than products made in the United States.
+Lead has been found in Ayurvedic medicines; cosmetics such as kohl and surma; and in liga, greta, azarcon, litargirio, and other preparations.

 - Don't eat things that could have lead in them, such as clay, pottery, soil or paint chips.
 Talk with your doctor if you have ever done this.

-- Be extra careful with jobs or hobbies that involve working with lead, such as building restoration, plumbing, stained glass work, or using lead fishing sinkers or bullets.
-Wash your hands before eating, and don't eat in the work or hobby area.
+- Be extra careful if you have jobs or hobbies that involve working with lead, such as building restoration, plumbing, stained glass work, or making lead fishing sinkers or bullets.
+Dust filters and dust masks will not keep out lead particles.
+You may need to use a NIOSH-certified respirator that is properly fitted and uses HEPA filters.
+Also, wash your hands before eating, and don't eat in the work or hobby area.

-- If your house or apartment was built before 1978, stay away from any repair work being done in your home until the area has been completely cleaned by the workers.
+- If your house or apartment was built before 1978, when lead paint was still in use, stay away from any repair work being done until the area has been completely cleaned by the workers.